Middle Georgia State University: Sports sponsored

+The university also houses a club equestrian team (IHSA) in Cochran that is open to students from any MGA campus.

 Baseball

 The Middle Georgia baseball program is one of the winningest programs in the United States, with an overall record of 2140-714 since 1967.
 The program's overall winningest percentage of .749 is among the highest of any program in the United States.

 There have been 136 players from Middle Georgia drafted in the MLB Draft, which ranks third among all colleges & universities in Georgia—only Georgia & Georgia Tech have had more.
-There have been 7 first round draft picks & 44 total top-five-round draft picks out of Middle Georgia.
-20 players from Middle Georgia have reached the major leagues, including Andy Abad, Barret Browning, Kal Daniels, Glenn Davis, Jody Davis, Tom Dunbar, Terry Evans ,Mike Fitzgerald, Willie Harris, Shawn Hillegas, Garey Ingram, Jim Leyritz, Larry Littleton, Warren Newson, Josh Reddick, Ernie Riles, Ray Stephens, Jeff Treadway, Matt Turner, & J.B.
-Wendelken.
+There have been 7 first round draft picks & 44 total top-five-round draft picks out of Middle Georgia, with 20 players from Middle Georgia reaching the major leagues.

-Middle Georgia College (1967-2013)

-The MGC Warrior baseball team won four NJCAA national championships: 1979, 1980, 1982, &1995.

-The team reached the JUCO World Series 13 times: 1975, 1980, 1982, 1983, 1984, 1990, 1995, 1996, 2001, 2002, 2004, & 2009.

-The Warriors won 38 division or conference championships.

-Macon State College (1967-2013)

-Middle Georgia State University (2014-present)

-Since joining the NAIA, the MGA baseball team has made an NAIA regional 4 years: 2017, 2018, 2019, & 2021.

-The Knights won their first SSAC conference championship in 2017 & won their first SSAC tournament championship in 2018.